acidicgaseouscloud/assignments/README.md

-# Weekly Assignments for HTML
+# Assignments for HTML

-This is me learning how to do HTML
+I'm following a course on HTML, these are my assignments for it.